synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 The core method through which concurrency is protected is the *Mutex*.

-The Mutex allows for operations of threads (Going forward, I will refer to these as goroutines in the specific context as go) to be MUTually EXclusive.
+The Mutex allows for operations of threads (going forward, I will refer to these as goroutines in the specific context as go) to be MUTually EXclusive.
 In other words, if one goroutine acquires a mutex (by calling `mu.Lock()`, all other goroutines trying to acquire it must wait until it is freed, i.e. `mu.Lock()` will block until the first goroutine releases the Mutex, i.e. `mu.UnLock()`.
-In addition, one goroutine may acquire a Read-Lock only (`mu.RLock()`), which allows other goroutines to acquire Read-Locks, but no goroutine may acquire a full-Lock.
+In addition, one goroutine may acquire a Read-Lock only (`mu.RLock()`), which allows other goroutines to acquire Read-Locks, but no goroutine may acquire a write-Lock.

 # 4- Analysis